notfound8852/Andrunix-GNU/Andronux/Boot-modifications/README.md

 ```bash
 cat bootimg.cfg
 ```
-and accordingly pack up your image using mkbootimg.. check examples.md for a tutorial on what to do. [here](https://github.com/notfound8852/Andronux-GNU/blob/main/Andronux/Boot-modifications/examples.md)
+and accordingly pack up your image using mkbootimg.. check examples.md for a quick tutorial on what to do. [here](https://github.com/notfound8852/Andronux-GNU/blob/main/Andronux/Boot-modifications/examples.md).
+If u wanna disable selinux at boot include this tag in cmbline `androidboot.selinux=permissive`

 17. Flash the image and you are done.